fila2021/explore-tigray/README.md

-# 🌍 Explore Tigray – Interactive Front-End Project
+# 🌍 Explore Tigray – Distinction-ready Interactive Front-End Project

-## 📖 Project Overview

 **Explore Tigray** is an interactive front-end website that allows users to explore the **historic, cultural, urban, and natural** destinations of the Tigray region in Ethiopia.

-The site provides:

-- **Search and filter tools** to quickly find destinations.
-- **Dynamic Google Maps integration** to visualize locations.
-- **Interactive chatbot support** for suggestions and filtering.

 This project demonstrates **dynamic front-end development** using **HTML, CSS, JavaScript, Bootstrap, and the Google Maps API**, ensuring a responsive and engaging user experience.